tml/cadmus/src/Chapter-2/Part VI: Text fields.md

 ##Using a JOptionPane

 JOptionPanes are another option for accepting the user's input.
 These do not only work for manipulation however, they also could be used as a replacement for the JTextField itself.
-They0 actually look better.
+They actually look better.
 They also require very little code and can process inputs easily.
 To use a JOptionPane, you will first have to import it, using the import:

 ```java
 import javax.swing.JOptionPane;